zadr/j2s/README.md

 Yup.

 ## Cool
-Yeah. `j2s` will convert snake_case_key_names into camelCasePropertyNames, and if you have a key where the value is an array of of dictionaries, the key name will be — naively — [depluralized](https://github.com/zadr/j2s/blob/main/j2s/StringTransformations.swift#L14) (exact line of code may change, but look around there for the algorithm).
+Yeah. `j2s` will also convert `snake_case_key_names` into `camelCasePropertyNames`, and if you have a key where the value is an array of of dictionaries, the key name will be — naively — [depluralized](https://github.com/zadr/j2s/blob/main/j2s/StringTransformations.swift#L14) (exact line of code may change, but look around there for the algorithm).

 And, if your `JSON` value is a string that's secretly a `Date` in a format that `j2s` understands (Currently: `ISO8601`), the generated code will use the correct (`Date`) type.

-Also, an `Int` like `5` is an `Int` and a floating point number like `5.0` is a `Double`.
+Also, an integer like `5` is an `Int` and a floating point number like `5.0` is a `Double`.
 Because, you know, thats how these things should work.

 ## What version of Swift does this target?
 `j2s.xcodeproj` requires Swift 4 (Xcode 9 or greater) to build.
 The code it outputs requires Swift 4.
 If you need Swift 3 support, try looking back in commit history for an older version.